top of page

 Stop for lunch in Iskra village, where you'll join a Dungan family at their home.
 This unique Muslim Chinese group immigrated to the region over 100 years ago and have retained their own culture.

-Visit the rock carvings of Cholpon Ata and enjoy a boat trip on Issyk Kul Lake before dinner at your hotel in Cholpon Ata.
+Visit the rock carvings of Cholpon Ata before arriving at your hotel at Lake Issykul.

 Image by Irene Strong

 Breakfast at the hotel.
-Drive to Bishkek with lunch along the way.
-In the afternoon take a tour of the Osh Bazaar.
+Drive to Bishkek with sightseeing along the way at Boom Gorge.
+In the afternoon take a tour of the Osh Bazaar and Ala Too Square.

 Image by Farhodjon Chinberdiev

 Breakfast at the hotel.
-Take a tour of Bishkek including Victory Square, Ala-Too Square, and many monuments of Kyrgyzstan's past and present.
+Take a tour of Bishkek including Victory Square and many monuments of Kyrgyzstan's past and present.

-Have lunch at a local restaurant and transfer to the airport for your flight to Tashkent, the capital of Uzbekistan.
+Transfer to the airport for your flight to Tashkent (not included), the capital of Uzbekistan.

 Upon arrival in Tashkent, transfer to the hotel.